 All comments and feedback were accepted.
 There were no negative, non-supportive or inappropriate comments given.
-Unfortunately, nearly a million dollars in requests for funds were submitted and only seven hundred forty-eight thousand, six hundred sixty-eight dollars and zero cents (\$748,668.00) were allocated for the city's 2020 Entitlement award.
-The City will be allocating an additional sixty-five thousand, eight hundred ninety-two dollars and zero cents (\$65,892.00) of program income (PI) for a total of eight thousand, fourteen thousand, five hundred sixty thousand dollars and zero cents (\$814,560.00) to fund the supported activities.
-The list of activities to be supported in 2020 is for those projects and sub-recipients that have demonstrated a past capacity to effectively undertake CDBG-funded projects who are implementing either significantly expanded or new activities whether running the program or activity themselves or are partnering with city departments to ensure the same effectiveness and for those that have the greatest impact in the community, particularly in the Midtown area and other low-income neighborhoods.
+Unfortunately, nearly a million dollars in requests for funds were submitted and only seven hundred twenty-five, three hundred eighty-one dollars and zero cents (\$725,381.00) were allocated for the city's 2021 Entitlement award.
+The list of activities to be supported in 2021 is for those activities and sub-recipients that have demonstrated a past capacity to effectively undertake CDBG-funded projects or are partnering with city departments to ensure the same effectiveness and for those that have the greatest impact in the community, particularly in the Midtown area and other low-income neighborhoods.